Pet Therapy for People

 Pet therapy builds on the pre-existing human-animal bond.
 Interacting with a friendly pet can help many physical and mental issues.
 It can help reduce blood pressure and improve overall cardiovascular health.
 It can also release endorphins that produce a calming effect.
 This can help alleviate pain, reduce stress, and improve your overall psychological state.

 Pet therapy can be used in many different ways.
 Defined objectives are an important part of therapy, and your progress will be recorded and tracked at structured sessions.
+Pet therapy isn't designed to replace traditional psychotherapy, but is can be an excellent complement to a therapeutic approach.

 Other benefits of pet therapy may include: